javipolo/openshift-oci-capi-autoscaling/README.md

 Here is a runbook on how to achieve Cluster Autoscaling in an Openshift cluster in Oracle Cloud To do so, we rely on Cluster API (CAPI) with OCI infrastructure provider

+There are two ways of installing this:
+- Provision a cluster, and then deploy the different components
+- Use the oci-autoscaling-operator to set everything up

 ## Modified or custom images

 ### cluster-api-provider-oci